fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 * Executables included in .NET may not exist in Mono or may have a different name or location - SvcUtil etc
 * Fake build scripts may not work as intended due to Mono issues
 * MSBuild API is incomplete in Mono, programatic API usage might fail
-* Nuget can be troublesome
+* NuGet can be troublesome
-* External components that would be available via Nuget in Windows might be included as part of Mono - Rx, TDF etc
+* External components that would be available via NuGet in Windows might be included as part of Mono - Rx, TDF etc
 * MSBuild targets might be different in Mono
 * Don't rely the registry, also Mono can use a version of it, it can be fright with issues
 * Avoid Windows Forms/WPF in favour of native UI frameworks